-A-B. The Company did not have structured settlements in 2020 or 2019.
+A-B. The Company did not have structured settlements in 2021 or 2020.

-28. HEALTH CARE RECEIVABLES
+28. HEALTH CARE AND OTHER AMOUNTS RECEIVABLE

 A. Pharmacy rebates receivable are recorded when reasonably estimated or billed by the affiliated pharmaceutical benefit manager in accordance with pharmaceutical rebate contract provisions.
 Information used to support rebates billed to the manufacturer is based on utilization information gathered by the pharmaceutical benefit manager and adjusted for significant changes in pharmaceutical contract provisions.